Tomasz Mackiewicz

-Tomasz Mackiewicz (13 January 1975 – c.
-26 January 2018) was a Polish high-altitude climber.
-He died on an eight-thousander Nanga Parbat, known as the "Killer Mountain", in Pakistan.
+Tomasz Mackiewicz (13 January 1975 – 30 January 2018) was a Polish high-altitude climber.
+He died on Nanga Parbat, an eight-thousander and the westernmost major peak in the Himalayas.
+Nanga Parbat has been referred to as the "Killer Mountain" in Pakistan and is the ninth-highest mountain on Earth.

 Early life and expeditions

 Born in Działoszyn, Poland.
 At the age of 12, together with his parents, he moved from Działoszyn to Częstochowa, where he later attended high school.
 While living in Częstochowa, he was addicted to heroin for several years.

 In 2008, Mackiewicz was awarded a "feat of the year" award along with Mark Klonowski for an extensive traverse of Mount Logan.
 In 2009 he summitted Khan Tengri 7010 m as a solo climber.
 He tried several times to summit Nanga Parbat in winter.
 While climbing with Klonowski in 2015, he reached a height of 7400 m and in 2016, along with the French climber Élisabeth Revol, he reached an altitude of 7200 m on Nanga Parbat.

 He was the first climber in the world who climbed an eight-thousander in the alpine style in winter, for which he was nominated for the Piolet d'Or award.